What Net Payments is (and is not)

 - carry customer PII — see the data boundary below.

-- x402 is the wire; Net signs around it.
+- x402 is the wire.
 Net envelopes wrap x402 structures — they never replace, translate, or re-encode them.

-- Byte-preservation is law. x402 documents ride as base64 of their original bytes; Net never re-serializes a received x402 doc.
+- Preserve x402 bytes. x402 documents ride as base64 of their original bytes; Net never re-serializes a received x402 doc.
 See x402 and Net.

 - Non-custodial by construction.
 Identity keys are not settlement keys, and there is no raw-bytes signing path.
 See Non-custodial signing.